 One of the most overlooked and underestimated areas when it comes to our health is our mouth.
 Often times we think just brushing and whitening our teeth is enough.
 That’s a huge misconception when it comes to optimizing our oral health.

 We think everything is fine when it looks good on the surface until that day we wake up and feel pain.
-Trust me when I say tooth aches are not fun.
+Trust me when I say toothaches are not fun.
 I worked in the dental field for 15 years and let me just tell you, I have seen some stuff!
+That is why we wanted to share this guide to help you optimize your dental health from home.

 Take a look at this image… What is the first thing that comes to mind?

-To most people, the room in this picture creates immediate fear and anxiety.
-It doesn’t have to be.
-The goal is to visit your dentist every 6 months for a cleaning and check up.
-If we maintain that schedule and do what we need to do at home, there shouldn’t be any reason for major dental procedures.
+To most people, the room in this picture creates immediate fear and anxiety but it doesn’t have to be.
+The goal is to visit your dentist every 6 months for a cleaning and check-up.
+If we maintain that schedule and do what we need to do at home, there shouldn’t be any reasons for major dental procedures.

 Here are your 5 ways to optimize your dental health from home.